easyitis/eazyauthlaravel/README.md

 ## Integrate EazyAuth with Laravel
 This repository consists of sample code to integrate EazyAuth to Laravel.
+Visit https://eazyauth.com or https://www.youtube.com/embed/buw9inQ1HWc for details.

 ## What is EazyAuth
 EazyAuth makes 2 factor authentication easy.
 It provides a set of APIs to authenticate your users through one time passwords sent by email.